-The Fund seeks to maximize current income to the extent consistent with the preservation of capital and the maintenance of liquidity by investing exclusively in high quality money market instruments.
+The Funds seek to maximize current income to the extent consistent with the preservation of capital and the maintenance of liquidity by investing exclusively in high quality money market instruments.

-The investment objective of the Fund cannot be changed without approval of a majority of the outstanding shares of the Fund.
+The investment objective of each Fund cannot be changed (except as provided below) without approval of a majority of the outstanding shares of that Fund.
+The investment objectives of Financial Square Federal Instruments Fund may be changed without shareholder approval upon sixty days' notice.